Marketplace Mobile App: How to Build and Make It Reliable

 Here are the 5 most common categories of online marketplaces:

-- On demand.
+- On-demand.
 This type of marketplace provides users with services that are in immediate demand by customers.
-For example, car rental or home delivery of groceries.
+For example, clothing rental, car rental, or home delivery of groceries.

 - Community-driven.
 Community-driven marketplaces gather independent retailers and brands on its platform.